RoadHog31/MoviedbMVC5/README.md

-# MoviedbMVC5 - Version 1.0
+# Movie Web App with a Horror bias- Version 1.0

 An ASP.Net MVC5 .Net Framework 4.8 and C# with Knockout.js.